Sweet, Crunchy Winter Carrots

 ILLUSTRATION: KRISTIN HURLIN

 For sweet, crisp carrots all winter, we always left them in the ground under a thick layer of leaves or straw to keep them from freezing.
-But going out in midwinter to dig carrots was not my idea of fun.
+But digging carrots in midwinter was not my idea of fun.

 I wanted a better way to store the carrots, so I made a miniature root cellar right in the garden.
 First, I cut the bottom from a 5-gallon bucket.
-Then I dug a hole in the ground just big enough to hold the bucket with the top of it flush with the ground.
+Then I dug a bucket-size hole in the ground just deep enough so the top of it was flush with the ground.
 I filled the bucket with just-dug carrots, placed the lid on the bucket and plopped a bale of straw on top for insulation.

-The carrots stay sweet and crisp all winter — just as they did in the ground.
+My winter carrots stay sweet and crisp — just as they did in the ground.

 Chriss Stutzman